HBN Service Release Notes

 Supported BlueField Networking Platforms

-HBN 2.0.0 has been validated on the following NVIDIA BlueField Networking Platforms:
+HBN 2.4.3 has been validated on the following NVIDIA® BlueField® networking platforms:

 BlueField-2 P-Series DPU 25GbE Dual-Port SFP56; PCIe Gen4 x8; Crypto Enabled; 16GB on-board DDR; 1GbE OOB management; HHHL